-Drydock User Guide: Repository AutomationPhorge User Documentation (Application User Guides)
+Drydock User Guide: Repository AutomationPhorge Administrator and User Documentation (Application User Guides)

 Configuring repository automation so Phorge can push commits.

 By configuring Drydock and Diffusion appropriately, you can enable Repository Automation for a repository.
 This will allow Phorge to make changes to the repository.

 Configuring repository automation amounts to telling Phorge where it should perform working copy operations (like merges, cherry-picks and pushes) when doing writes.

 Depending on how stringent you are about change control, you may want to make sure these processes are isolated and can not be tampered with.
 If you run tests and automation on the same hardware, tests may be able to interfere with automation.
 You can read more about this in Drydock User Guide: Security.

 To configure automation, use Edit Repository → Edit Automation from Diffusion.

 On the configuration screen, specify one or more working copy blueprints in Drydock (usually, you'll just use one).
 Repository automation will use working copies built by these blueprints to perform merges and push changes.